anmolnagpal/terraform-eks/README.md

 Create a kubeconfig file for manging the EKS Cluster.

-Login to your kubectl node we created in step 4 and insert the codeblock to `.kube/config`
+Login to your kubectl node and insert the codeblock to `.kube/config`

 ```yml